dolanmiu/qmtis-website/README.md

 </p>

 ## Usage
-Simple clone the repo, and type:
+Simple clone the repo, and in the command line, type:

 1. `npm install`
 2. `npm start`